nashville-software-school/Vue-Workshop/chapters/Session_8.md

 ## Adding a "My Memes" route

-We'll add one last route to our app which will show just the list of meme created by the current user.
+We'll add one last route to our app which will show just the list of memes created by the current user.
 Let's start by setting up a bare bones component and getting it hooked up to the router.
 Create a new file in the `views` directory named `MyMemes.vue`

 ```vue
 <template>